"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 Also the vacuum "magnetic" field can be expressed through vacuum Higgs BPS monopole modes $\Phi_{(0)}({\bf x})$, now through the Bogomol'nyi equation (\ref{Bog}).

 There is however a way to solve the above contradiction.

 It turns out that, side by side with (topologically nontrivial) threads $A_\theta$, one can construct also specific vacuum Higgs $z$-invariant solutions \cite{Al.S.}, having the look (\ref{Higgs-teta}) in the cylindrical coordinates, such that the vacuum Higgs field $\Phi_a^{(n)}$ specified by (\ref{Higgs-teta}) merges with the appropriate Higgs vacuum BPS monopole solution in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir}, herewith belonging to the same topology $n$.
+This may be achieved by the appropriate choice of the function $\phi(\rho)$ in (\ref{Higgs-teta}).
 Additionally, we should also claim that the covariant derivative $D\Phi$ of any vacuum Higgs field $ \Phi_a^{(n)}$ specified via (\ref{Higgs-teta}) merges with the covariant derivative of such a vacuum Higgs BPS monopole solution.
 In other words, vacuum Higgs solutions (\ref{Higgs-teta}), corresponding to the above described axial symmetry $G_1$, would merge with appropriate Higgs vacuum BPS monopole solutions actually in a smooth wise.

-All this can be achieved by the appropriate choice of the function $\phi(\rho)$ in (\ref{Higgs-teta}) (the latter one satisfies the spatial asymptotic (\ref{Higgs-teta}) \cite{Al.S.}).
-By this the goal is pursued to link $D\Phi_a^{(0)}$ to vacuum "electric" monopoles (\ref {el.m}) in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \footnote{As it was explained above, the plot of $D\Phi_a^{(0)}$ in the thread topological defects region inside the vacuum manifold $R_{\rm YM}$ does not coincide with the plot of the vacuum "magnetic" field $\bf B$, given by the Bogomol'nyi equation (\ref{Bog}), i.e. via vacuum Higgs BPS monopole solutions.
-This vacuum "magnetic" field $\bf B$ diverges as $1/r^2$ \cite{BPS} at the origin of coordinates.}.
+By this the goal is pursued to link $D\Phi_a^{(0)}$ to vacuum "electric" monopoles (\ref {el.m}) in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac.
 Indeed, this confluence of vacuum Higgs solutions would occur already at the notably lesser scale of distances: at the hadronic distances scales, $\sim$1 fm., to ensure the correct infrared behaviour \cite{Azimov} of quark Green functions in the Minkowskian (constraint-shell) QCD.

 Actually, the following picture takes place.
 As it was noted in Ref. \cite{David3}, Higgs BPS monopole solutions disappear at the origin of coordinates (in its infinitesimal neighbourhood of the effective radius $\epsilon$).
 In this situation the continuous and smooth prolongation of Higgs vacuum BPS monopole solutions with appropriate Higgs modes $ \Phi_a^{(n)}$ \cite{Al.S.}, (\ref{Higgs-teta}), seems to be quite natural.
 It is controlled by the proper choice of $\phi(\rho)$.